Explore other offices & services

 A common concern of individuals considering graduate education deals with which institution has the "best" program of study.
 Contrary to student opinion and wishes, there is no single reliable ranking of graduate schools.
 National rankings do exist, though, and is available online at: www.usnews.com/usnews/edu.
 But, pay attention to the criteria used to rank the schools to find out if those criteria coincide with your own personal criteria.

 Institutions and departments in which you might be interested may vary greatly in one or more of the following factors: programs available, size, location, facilities, faculty interests, reputation and requirements.
 Matching your own abilities and personal requirements against the varying factors above is an important task in selecting the institutions to which you wish to apply.

 Formal applications vary from one institution to the next, but as you research each one you may wish to keep a record or file noting admission requirements and application deadlines.
 It is very important to pay attention to each program's distinct instructions and requirements throughout the process.
 Some graduate programs require a personal interview, and most require a non-refundable application fee.

 Fellowships offer an exciting and intellectually enriching educational opportunity.
 Their variety and number are enormous.
-The Bastian Center for Career and Pre-Professional Planning's guide provides an introduction to a select number of major nationally competitive fellowships, the qualifications required, and the procedures involved in applying.
-Most of the fellowships listed here are well-known, such as the Rhodes or Fulbright.
-Use this guide to begin the process of research.
+Use the guide below to begin the process of research.
 The chances are that you will discover more than a few fellowships here or elsewhere that will meet your goals.